awslabs/fhir-works-on-aws-deployment/USING_IMPLEMENTATION_GUIDES.md

 ## Installation Steps

 1. Download the IG packages.
 IG packages can be downloaded from different sources.
-The most common sources are the corresponding official IG website (the [US Core website](https://www.hl7.org/fhir/us/core/downloads.html) or the [FHIR Package Registry](https://registry.fhir.org/).
+The most common sources are the corresponding official IG website (for example, [download](https://www.hl7.org/fhir/us/core/package.tgz) from the [US Core website](https://www.hl7.org/fhir/us/core/downloads.html) or the [FHIR Package Registry](https://registry.fhir.org/).

 1. Copy the unzipped IG deployment packages to the `implementationGuides` directory